Uberi/University-Notes/PHIL145/PHIL145.md

 There are also multiple types of conditionals.
 The **material conditional** is always true unless the antecedent is true yet the conclusion is false.

+They often take the form of "Q if P", "P only if Q", or "if P, then Q" - these are all equivalent.

 It is still true when the antecedent is false because it cannot be invalidated that way.

 There is also the **subjunctive conditionals**: "If Germany had won World War II, then the world would be no different today".
 This expresses a hypothetical claim - something that would be true if something else is true.
 The difference is that we already know the antecedent is false, but states what might happen if it were true.
 These are often distinguished by their using past tense.